 “Mexico has the ninth largest economy globally, but people don’t realise that because ‘brand Mexico’ is ranked at number 65 in the world.
 We want to help improve that ranking very quickly.”

 Meet César (alongside 50+ global stadium projects) at the Summit, 27-29 Nov.
-Earlybird tickets with a free hotel night are here.
+Register here.

 What are people saying?